flexxia/flexprimeng/css/postcss/README.md

 nano nodesource_setup.sh

-### When you are satisfied that the script is safe to run, exit your editor, then run the script with sudo:
+### When you are satisfied that the script is safe to run, exit your editor,

 sudo bash nodesource_setup.sh